How to Get Free Hearing Aids for Seniors

 Although 27 million Americans over the age of 50 have hearing loss, only 14 percent use a hearing aid.1 There are many reasons why seniors may let their hearing loss go untreated — a big one being sticker shock.
 The average cost of one hearing aid hovers around $2,300, and if you need to purchase two of them, it can definitely be a blow to your budget.

 If you’re living on a fixed income, or simply want a great deal on hearing aids, there are some resources to check out.
-Getting free or reduced-cost hearing aids is possible, but we have to admit it isn’t always easy.
+Getting free or reduced-cost hearing aids is possible, but we admit it isn’t always easy.
 We’ve done some digging on discounts, resources, and insurance in hopes of helping seniors save money on a hearing aid purchase or possibly get free hearing aids altogether!

 Did You Know?
 There are several brands that sell affordable hearing aids, so you don’t have to bust your budget for better hearing.
 Visit our list of the best cheap hearing aids to find out how you can save.